yorkcook/campaign/README.md

 # campaign

-test run making site using ai both grok and gemini
+ making site using ai both grok and gemini